miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 just be invisibly there until I implement drag-and-drop sorting with the SortableJS library like in the tutorial.
 Rabbit hole noted, put on the explore-later map and not jumped into!

+Once again this article was going to be about the port, but it was about making sure I don't screw it up.
+And so, we cut this article here as I take a deep breath and prepare myself to lay out to Claude 3.5 Sonnet and OpenAI ChatGPT o1-Preview the porting challange before me.

+I'm not going to ask it to explicitly do the work for me, as it will likely get it wrong and results in me losing control of the code.
+Rather... well, that's for the next article.
+To be continued...